Dynamic behavior of elevators under random inflow of passengers: Introduction

-Elevators are another example of transportation systems exhibiting nontrivial out-of-equilibrium behaviors.
-The multiple elevators move as clusters in the crowded case, which seem similar to traffic jams~\cite{Poschel1994,Hikihara1997,Nagatani2002,Nagatani2003,Nagatani2004,Nagatani2011,Nagatani2012,Nagatani2015,Nagatani2016,Feng2020}.
-However, the elevators exhibit different spontaneous ordering from the traffic jam as the out-of-equilibrium oscillators.
-Elevator and car systems are also different in the interaction: elevators freely pass other elevators, but cars cannot go ahead if other cars exist in front of them.
-Such difference can be simply interpreted as the difference in the volume exclusion effect of vehicles.
-Since elevators interact with each other through the existence of waiting passengers instead of the volume exclusion effect, it was found that the clustering of elevators emerges by increasing rather the mean number of passengers coming in a unit time, or the inflow, than the vehicle density~\cite{Poschel1994,Hikihara1997,Nagatani2002,Nagatani2003,Nagatani2004,Nagatani2011,Nagatani2012,Nagatani2015,Nagatani2016,Feng2020}.
-The dependence of dynamics on the inflow is reported in various scenarios, such as during down- and up- peak periods~\cite{Poschel1994,Hikihara1997,Nagatani2002,Nagatani2003,Nagatani2004,Nagatani2011,Nagatani2012,Nagatani2015,Nagatani2016,Feng2020}.
-Recent studies propose stochastic models and show the typical time of round trips in steady-state at each inflow~\cite{Nagatani2003,Nagatani2004,Nagatani2011,Nagatani2012,Nagatani2015,Nagatani2016}.
-Those models assume that elevators' motion is a limit cycle by setting the elevators necessarily stop at both the highest and ground floors.
-However, the elevator system is a system whose motion is essentially caused by the Poisson noise of passengers' arrivals.
-Thus, it is significant to investigate the ordering of elevators spontaneously emerging from the noise to understand the mechanism of the clustering of elevators.
+Elevators represent one more example of transportation systems exhibiting nontrivial out-of-equilibrium behaviors.
+Multiple elevators form clusters in the crowded system and thus its density separation is similar to traffic jams~\cite{Poschel1994,Hikihara1997,Nagatani2002,Nagatani2003,Nagatani2004,Nagatani2011,Nagatani2012,Nagatani2015,Nagatani2016,Feng2020}.
+However, different from traffic jams, elevators exhibit spontaneous ordering as the out-of-equilibrium oscillators.
+Elevator and car systems are also different in a way they interact with other traffic participants.
+More specifically, elevators freely pass other elevators, but cars cannot go ahead if other cars are present in front of them.
+Such a difference originates from whether vehicles have the volume exclusion effect.
+Another difference appears in the control parameter.
+While the traffic jam emerges when the car density increases, the clustering of elevators originates from the increasing mean number of passengers coming in a unit time.
+The dynamics of elevators’ motion as a function of inflow was investigated for various scenarios.
+More specifically, the pioneering numerical studies reported the synchronization of multiple elevators moving down during peak loads~\cite{Poschel1994, Hikihara1997}.
+The interaction between the elevators, however, was not clarified, and the mechanisms of the synchronization remained elusive.
+Recently, stochastic models have been developed and applied to estimate the typical time of round trips in a steady state for each inflow~\cite{Nagatani2003,Nagatani2004,Nagatani2011,Nagatani2012,Nagatani2015,Nagatani2016}.
+These models assumed that elevators’ motion presented a limit cycle with the necessary stops at both top and ground floors.
+However, the motion of the elevator system is essentially caused by the Poisson noise of passengers’ arrivals.
+Thus, in order to understand the mechanism of elevator clustering, it is important to investigate its spontaneous ordering that emerges from this noise.